Exploring Cosmology, Exoplanets, and Infrared Astrophysics at 100x the scale of Hubble

 The Roman Space Telescope will use a technique called coronagraphy to block the glaring light of exoplanet host stars to directly see planets and planet-forming disks.
 The Coronagraph Instrument is an advanced technology demonstrator for future exoplanet missions.

-The interim report on the Roman Core Community Surveys definition is now available.
-More information, including slides and video of a presentation of the report, can be found at the Roman Community Forum page.
+The ROTAC report on the Roman Core Community and General Astrophysics Surveys is available, including slides and video of a presentation of the report.
+More information can be found at the Roman Community Forum page.

 Recent Site Updates